 Prior to joining Smith School of Business in 1997, he spent twelve years as a manager and consultant working with organizations in the private and public sectors.
 He continues to advise senior managers in corporations and the government, and is a regular speaker on corporate conferences and executive education programs.
 He has a BSc from McMaster University, an MBA from Queen’s University and a PhD from McGill University.

-Since joining Brookfield in 1988, Mr. Lawson has held a number of senior management positions in Brookfield’s investment and finance operations before assuming his current role in 2002.
+Since joining Brookfield in 1988, Mr. Lawson has held a number of senior management positions in Brookfield’s investment and finance operations, including serving as CFO of Brookfield Asset Management from 2002 to 2020.
 In 2013, he was named Canada’s CFO of the Year by PwC, FEI Canada and Robert Half International.

-Mr. Lawson is a member of the Governing Council of the University of Toronto and a director of the Community Food Centers Canada.
-He and his wife are founding sponsors of the Lawson Centre for Child Nutrition at the University of Toronto.
+Mr. Lawson is a member of the Governing Council of the University of Toronto and Chair of the board of directors of the Community Food Centres Canada.
+He and his wife support a number of initiatives focused on transforming the food system for better human and planetary health.

 Mr. Nelson joined Cineplex in 1988 and has held various successive financial roles since that time.
 He was appointed Chief Financial Officer of Cineplex Galaxy Income Fund in 2004 and has continued in this role following the company’s conversion to the Corporation in 2011.
 Mr. Nelson oversees the finance, purchasing, communications, risk management and corporate development areas of the Corporation in addition to overseeing eSports.
 He is a member of the Finance and Audit Committee of the Baycrest Centre for Geriatric Care.
 He graduated from the University of Toronto with an MBA and holds the accounting designations of Chartered Professional Accountant (CPA) and Chartered Accountant (CA).
 Most recently, Mr. Nelson was named Canada’s CFO of the Year for 2016.